-So for commuting you may want to wear a non-race helmet.
-A skater style helment typically worn by the 'cool kids'.
-The POC commuter helmet is a cross between a typical skate style helmet, an aero road helmet and a standard commuter style helmet.
+For commuting on your bike, you may not want to wear a racing helmet, so the POC Crane commuter helmet is the perfect solution.
+The POC commuter helmet is a cross between a typical skate-style helmet, an aero road helmet, and a standard commuter style helmet.

 - Full wrap shell for increased durability

 The commuter helmet is a term apparently used first by by Bell in 2004 when they introduced their Metro model.
 To most it means a rounded in shape helmet rather than the typical elongated road helmet that we are more used to seeing.

 Protection should be the first thing you consider when buying a helmet, but realistically it may not be a consideration at all.
 Most people I know when buying a helmet, 90% of the choice is looks and colour.
 Let's assume the CE mark will protect us.
 It's a polycarbonate shell, so that will take care of most knocks and bumps.
 It has a thick layer of polystyrene material inside that (of course it will be a more fancy and dense substance than what your TV is packaged in) and plenty of padding.
 I would say as helmets go this will offer top protection.

 Ventilation is a big consideration when buying a typical road helmet, especially if you are planning a big tour in Europe in summer, although it is probably less of a consideration in the UK.
 This helmet has 10 large vents and the padding keeps a nice air flow round your head making it surprisingly well vented.

 Being used to a typical road helmet, I found this helmet much thicker in material and thicker in padding.
 I am not crash testing this, or hitting it with a hammer, but I would rather be wearing this helmet if I was to take a blow to the top of my head.
 The padding makes this helmet feel like it is sitting on a velvet cushion on your head.
 Luxury at its finest!

 In the rain